broeker/jumpsuit/src/pages/index.md

   title: ''
 mainbody:
   content: >-
-    The age of the monolithic CMS and traditional server-based solutions is dead or dying.
-We can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
+    The age of the monolithic CMS is dead.
+The backend has been solved (and fully commoditized.)
+As a result, we can now create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current server-based status quo.

-    The reason is that we are no longer building websites.
+    Because the truth is that we are no longer building websites at all.
 We are building user interfaces.

-Modern day web developers (and the clients we serve) should now have a singular focus on creating fast and effective user experiences that are accessible, interactive, and device-agnostic.
-The backend has been solved and commoditized.[^6]
+    The job of the modern web developer is simple.
+We are here to create amazing user experiences that are accessible, responsive, and device agnostic.
+The data, the CMS, and all of the rules and business logic necessary to manage a modern website or mobile application is now mostly irrelevant to the real job at hand.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram